-Released in 2006, Roblox grew from obscurity into a gaming juggernaut, culminating in a multi-billion-dollar public stock offering.
+Released in 2006, Roblox grew from obscurity into a gaming juggernaut, culminating in a multi-billion-dollar public stock offering — and controversy about its monetization model that relies on children.
 Here's what you need to know about the game.

 Roblox is a video game and creation platform available on most mobile devices, consoles, and PCs.
 Players choose from experiences built by developers and can use in-app purchases for in-game content and other perks.